idabblewith/PythonSensei/README.md

 ## Local Development Setup

-To locally run the programs in PythonSensei, you require a total of 36 credentials.
-For obvious security reasons, these files have been gitignored and will not be made publicly available.

-You must fill out the .env.template file with your own credentials and remove the '.template' for each program to work locally.
-I am currently implementing a fix so that you can still run other programs that do not require credentials.
-You will be alerted if your credentials are missing.

-NOTES:
 To run the program launcher locally, you must have Python installed and type 'python start.py' from the root directory (where start.py is located).

 -   Note that you need to install npcap locally to run Day 13/scapy (https://npcap.com)